zephyr-data-specs/GMNS/usage/profiles/readme.md

 # Introduction
+# Note that this is a work in progress, subject to substantial revision

 GMNS is a large specification, but a particular application is unlikely to need every field in every table.
 This is why most fields are